necr0n/dcs-make-flyable/README.md

 - creating a plane with a new name that doesn't exist in the default DCS library (what VSN team is doing)

 The goal of this project is to add all AI aircraft as flyable and with selectable cockpits (Su-25T/FC3/Viggen/Ka50 etc.) passing the integrity check.
 Even just to taxi/take off.

+# How to use it?
+Click on the green Clone or download button, download .ZIP Go to your user \Saved Games\DCS\Mods\aircraft folder (for example C:\Users\your_username\Saved Games\DCS\Mods\aircraft).
+If you don't have that folder, create it.
+Unzip archive content inside "aircraft" folder.
+Run ps.bat installer script

+# Why should I run some .bat file?
+I'm more comfortable running an .exe installer
+There's benefit in a .bat file - it's open source, you can take a look inside and see what it does.
+Antivirus scanners will ensure that it contains no viruses.

 # License
 The content of this project itself is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License http://creativecommons.org/licenses/by-nc-sa/4.0, and the original base software is licensed under the following  Eagle Dynamics SA license: https://www.digitalcombatsimulator.com/en/support/license/